iviviano/Algorithms/Grading/HW4.md

 Testing Notes:
 - Note that your tests for `heaviest` are also incorrect.
 For example, `(heaviest bags)` should return `'steamer-trunk`.
 - You should test every tree procedure on the `empty-tree`.
-There are lots of tests, but your test suites don't demonstrate the accuracy of the implementations if you don't
+There are lots of tests, but your test suites don't demonstrate the accuracy of the implementations if you don't test the appropriate edge cases.

 ```
 Homework Base:      9/9